hasmatt1066/PayPal-Mobile-Development/CourseLandingPageREADME.md

 - **Progressive Complexity**: Labs build upon each other, creating a cohesive application
 - **Real-World Scenarios**: Labs simulate actual PayPal development challenges

-By the final day, students will have built a complete financial application with:
+By the final day, students will have built a complete PayPal Dashboard application with:
 - Robust domain models and business logic
 - Sophisticated state management
 - Secure navigation and deep linking
 - Professional UI components
 - Platform-specific security features

+The My PayPal App serves as both the ongoing project throughout the course and the capstone project.
+Students build it incrementally, with each day's lab adding new components and functionality.
+The final day's platform integration work completes the application, serving as the culminating achievement of the course.

 ### Why This Approach Matters for PayPal